• Skip to main content

 10. Small Business Lenders

-Many of these people have idle capital that they want working for them.
-The only issue for you as a business owner is that you’ll likely pay astronomical rates of interest and with high redemption premiums.
+Many of these people have idle capital that they want to work for them.
+The only issue for you as a business owner is that you’ll likely pay astronomical rates of interest with high redemption premiums.

 E.g. You may need a bridging loan for a property deal, which would yield returns that more than compensate for the cost of the money borrowed.